Children’s Advisory Team

 Zsolt Frunza, Intern

-My name is Zsolt Frunza I was born on the 25th of November 2001 in Transylvania Romania.
+My name is Zsolt Frunza I was born on the 25th of November 2001 in Transylvania Romania and I am Hungarian.
 Following my parents divorce, I spent a lot of my time moving.
 Due to all of the travelling we ended up moving to Ireland in 2011 when I was 9 years old and have lived here ever since.
 Currently I live with my dogs King, Princess and Thor as well as my five other siblings.
 We live in a town called Navan, where I attended both primary and secondary school.
 After learning English in St Olivers Primary School, I chose to pursue History and everything it encompassed as a passion and a career.
 In 2015 I started in Coláiste na Mi which was one of the secondary schools in Navan, and my favourite subject was History.
 One of my favourite memories was when I got my very first A grade on a biography I wrote about Christopher Columbus.
 At the end of Secondary School I chose to go a Dunboyne College of Further education.
 My time in Dunboyne was short and difficult but I enjoyed every second of it and due to my high grades I got into UCD in 2021 where I studied a joint major in History and Irish Folklore with a specialization in Archaeology.
 I graduated UCD with 2:1 in September of 2024 and what I realised since I left college is that my passion for history has seeped into other parts of my life like gaming.
 One of my most played games is the Assassins Creed franchise, which is known for its historical landmarks and locations.

 One of the most bizarre situations I have ever been in was when I was thirteen and just started secondary school.
 It was the first time I met my Irish teacher and he wanted us to introduce ourselves and tell him where we are from.
 When it was my turn, I told him that I moved to Ireland from Transylvania in 2011.
 After I finished introducing myself he went quiet for a minute and asked me if I was being serious, when I told him I was, he asked me if I ever went to the castle or as he put it ‘Hotel Transylvania’.
 I was taken aback for a second because I couldn’t believe that he was getting this angry about what I said.
 After I explained that the castle does exist and Vlad Dracul was a real person, he raised his voice and asked me where Transylvania was, and if it really existed.
 He ended up kicking me out of his class because I couldn’t answer his question.